Is It Safe to Travel to Lesotho in 2026?

 Traveler Impact

-Solo travelers face a heightened risk of street crime, including armed robberies and carjackings, particularly in urban areas after dark.
+Solo travelers face significant risks from street crime, including armed robberies and carjackings, particularly in urban areas after dark.

-Families with children should be cautious due to the risk of crime and limited access to pediatric healthcare outside urban centers.
+Families with children should be cautious due to inadequate healthcare facilities and the risk of crime, which can pose safety concerns for children.

-Remote workers may find decent connectivity in urban areas, but should be wary of crime and ensure safe working environments.
+Remote workers may find decent connectivity in urban areas, but should be prepared for health emergencies due to the lack of quality medical services.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Lesotho.